strapro/bookeepr/README.md

 - Why does tags$ not get refreshed if I revisit the page but is refreshed if I click again on the menu item
 - Good practice to create separate components for crud operation vs popups?
 - Extending components including views?
+- Services are created lazily.
+I need repositories to be created immediately.
+Currently I inject them in app.component.ts although I don't need them to ensure that.
+Any better ways?